10 Surprising Signs of Low Self Worth and How to Boost It

 10. Lack of Confidence in Making Decisions

+When your self-worth is low, it often spills over into your ability to trust our own judgment and make decisions confidently.
 You second-guess yourself, doubting your capabilities and fearing the consequences of making the wrong choice.
 These are common signs of low self worth.
+This lack of confidence in decision-making can manifest itself in various aspects of your life – from the personal to the professional.

 In personal relationships, individuals with low self-worth may struggle to make decisions that prioritize their own needs and desires.
 They may constantly defer to others, fearing the possibility of disagreement or rejection.